PabloNicolas87/Devops-Lab1/README.md

 ---

 ## 🔜 Next Step
-The next module, **[Devops-Lab2 – Serverless Evolution](https://github.com/PabloNicolas87/Devops-Lab2)**, will extend this base project by deploying the runtime into AWS Lambda and serving the static frontend from Amazon S3 via API Gateway.
+The next module, **[Devops-Lab2 – Orchestration (ECS / Fargate)](https://github.com/PabloNicolas87/Devops-Lab2)**, will extend this base project by deploying the runtime into AWS Lambda and serving the static frontend from Amazon S3 via API Gateway.

 ---